 There is no one-size-fits-all treatment approach for cancer.
 At Moffitt, our esophageal cancer surgeons are part of a larger, multispecialty team that collaborates to determine the best treatment options and develop an individualized treatment plan for each patient.

 When evaluating a patient for esophageal cancer surgery, a surgical team will consider factors such as:

 - The size and stage of the cancer

 - The histological type of the cancer (the way the cells look under a microscope)

 - The patient’s age and overall health

-We are known not only as a leader in surgical innovation, but also as a high-volume cancer center.
-We have extensive experience, performing countless esophageal cancer surgeries in any given year.
+Moffitt Cancer Center offers some of the most advanced technologies and surgical techniques available for the treatment of esophageal cancer, such as minimally invasive and robotic-assisted surgery.
+We are not only a leader in surgical innovation but also a high-volume cancer center.
+Because of this, our team has unrivaled experience, performing countless esophageal cancer surgeries in any given year.
 Our surgeons have an unparalleled level of expertise, allowing them to produce exceptional outcomes and extremely high levels of patient satisfaction.
-And, patients won’t just benefit from one physician’s knowledge – at Moffitt, a team of skilled surgeons, pathologists, medical oncologists and other medical professionals will all work together to tailor a patient’s treatment plan.
-Furthermore, Moffitt has been named High Performing in terms of gastroenterology surgery, according to the U.S. News & World Report’s Best Hospitals for Cancer rankings.
+Additionally, patients won’t just benefit from one physician’s knowledge here – at Moffitt, a team of skilled surgeons, pathologists, medical oncologists and other medical professionals all work together to tailor a patient’s individualized treatment plan.
+Furthermore, Moffitt has been named High Performing in terms of gastroenterology surgery according to the U.S. News & World Report’s Best Hospitals for Cancer rankings.